-The Radio Academy Hall of Fame, sponsored by PPL, is the UK radio industry's tribute to those legendary voices who make and have made an outstanding contribution to the sound of British radio and to British cultural life.
+The Radio Academy Hall of Fame is the UK radio industry's tribute to those legendary voices who make and have made an outstanding contribution to the sound of British radio and to British cultural life.

 Douglas Adams' talent of combining fantasy with humanity led him to write The Hitchhiker's Guide to the Galaxy; an off-beat radio science fiction series that spawned records, stage shows, films, a prodigious website and a small library of books.

 As compere of The Top Twenty Show Barry Alldis was the voice of Radio Luxembourg.
 He is credited with introducing the 'Power Play' to Britain in 1957, when he helped to choose a new release that would be featured on the station throughout each week.

 b.
 4 February 1946

 A broadcast journalist and political correspondent, Peter Allen joined BBC Five Live at its launch and, with co-presenter Jane Garvey, helped to bring a fresh approach to morning news programmes in a highly acclaimed teaming that lasted for 13 years.

 b.
 28 October 1944.

 Gerry has spent almost his entire broadcasting career as a speech broadcaster in Northern Ireland where he coined the term “Stroke City” as a way of dealing with the disputed name Derry/Londonderry.